 “That,” said the physician, “is a specimen for which I would not take $1,000.
 It is a fully developed male child with a perfect rat’s head and tail.
 I was at this birth myself, and after much persuasion and a pledge of secrecy as to the name of the parents I was promised the monstrosity in the event of its death.
 It lived two weeks, and I then obtained possession of it, and have had it ever since.
 How do I account for this freak of nature?
 Easily enough.
 The mother told me the story herself.
 While at work in the kitchen one evening some months before the birth of this rat-child a long wharf rat ran across the floor, having been driven into the house by a dog.
 The woman saw the rat when it entered the door, and she attempted to escape from the room, and in doing so, stepped on the rat and crushed it.
 She felt it writhe when she stepped on it and fell in a swoon upon the floor.
 When she revived the first object that met her sight was the dead rat, crushed out of shape and with blood oozing from its nose, eyes and ears.
 That accounts for the hideous deformity of the thing you see in this jar.
 When alive it squeaked like a rat, its black bead like eyes snapped and its tail moved restlessly to and fro.
 It had two half developed tucks protruding from the lower jaw and overlapping two tiny teeth in the upper jaw and ate solid food with avidity.
 The sediment which you see in the jar is largely composed of the hair which has fallen from various portions of the skin, caused by contact with the sides of the jar.
 The Coshocton [OH] Democrat 3 April 1888 [One wonders if this was originally published on April 1…]

 The Devil Baby/Devil Kid/Demon Child was a recurring theme in the papers.
-The Demon Child was always born of foreign parents often Eastern European—after 1870, there was an enormous influx of Eastern European and Russian immigrants.
+The Demon Child was always born of foreign parents—often Eastern Europeans—after 1870, the United States saw an enormous influx of Eastern European and Russian immigrants, resented and discriminated against, much as the Irish had been.
 And the Child typically had horns, cloven hooves, and a tail.
 He also walked and talked right at birth and was quite profane.
 Perhaps the most famous Devil Baby was the one believed to live at Hull House in Chicago.

 The Italian version, with a hundred variations, dealt with a pious Italian girl married to an atheist.
 Her husband in a rage had torn a holy picture from the bedroom wall saying that he would quite as soon have a devil in the house as such a thing, whereupon the devil incarnated himself in her coming child.
 As soon as the Devil Baby was born, he ran about the table shaking his finger in deep reproach at his father, who finally caught him and, in fear and trembling, brought him to Hull-House.
 When the residents there, in spite of the baby’s shocking appearance, wishing to save his soul, took him to church for baptism, they found that the shawl was empty and the Devil Baby, fleeing from the holy water, was running lightly over the backs of the pews.